‘Sports Illustrated’s’ ‘Curviest Model’ Hunter McGrady Applies Gloss To Her Plump Lips In Sassy IG Share

 Sports Illustrated‘s curviest model Hunter McGrady applied gloss to her plump lips in a new Instagram share.
-The image delighted her 696,000 followers who clicked the “like” button on the sassy photograph over 6,000 times.
+The image delighted her 696,000 followers, who have clicked the “like” button on the sassy photograph over 6,000 times so far.

-The blond bombshell spoke about her lip care routine in the caption of the post in response to those admirers who asked how she achieved her perfect pucker.
-She shared a brand of lip gloss she uses, the color palette that works best for her as well as what she does at night to hydrate her lips in the caption of the post.
+The blond bombshell spoke about her lip care routine in the caption of the post in response to those admirers who had asked how she achieved her perfect pucker.
+She shared a brand of lip gloss she uses, the color palette that works best for her, as well as what she does at night to hydrate her lips.

-Hunter delighted her fans with an upload just days earlier when she encouraged her followers to vote by posting a stunning image where she donned a plaid shirt with her hands entwined in her hair reported The Inquisitr.
+Hunter delighted her fans with another upload just days earlier.
+At that time, she encouraged her followers to vote by posting a stunning image in which she posed in a plaid shirt with her hands entwined in her hair, as previously reported by The Inquisitr.

-In this image, the Sports Illustrated stunner took a photograph of herself in what appeared to be a Hollywood-style mirror that was surrounded by a series of light bulbs that illuminated her reflection.
-She leaned her head back seductively.
+In this image, the Sports Illustrated stunner took a photograph of herself in front of what appeared to be a dressing room-style mirror that was surrounded by a series of light bulbs that illuminated her reflection.
+She tilted her head seductively.

 View this post on Instagram